Raw Facts on Raw Fats and Omega-3s

 Matt’s Raw Food Ideas to Get Your Omega-3’s

 I use fresh, raw, young coconuts every day, twice a day.
 I also use either chia, flax, or hemp seeds in my dishes.

 I’ll soak chia seeds for 20 mins in a blend of raw almond milk and coconut water, then I’ll add coconut meat and a few Superfood powders in a blender.
 Blend that up, stir it into the chia seed mix, and top with fresh berries.
 Et voila!
 Omega-3’s galore.

 When I use hemp seeds, I’ll often blend it in the with other ingredients like coconut meat, almond milk, coconut water, aloe vera, lucuma, mesquite, camu, or coconut sugar; then I’ll add raw cacao nibs, blueberries and strawberries on top.
 Mmm!
 This combo is a sure bet when it comes to winning the game of delicious raw nutrition!

-In my forth coming book The Chocolate Sundae Paradox, I name coconuts, especially the young ones, as a Superfood Superstar.
-I believe that the fatty acid complex in coconuts have much to do with creating lean body mass and stoking the immune system.
+In my forthcoming book The Chocolate Sundae Paradox, I name coconuts, especially the young ones, as a Superfood Superstar.
+I believe that the fatty acid complex in coconuts has much to do with creating lean body mass and stoking the immune system.